PURC Advanced International Practices Program: Benchmarking Infrastructure Operations

 - Analyze the implications of partial, limited, or incorrect information

-- Assess how information on trends in key performance indictors helps decision-makers
+- Assess how information on trends in key performance indicators helps decision-makers

 - Understand how model specification and data outliers affect performance comparisons